astone282/draft-stone-pce-update-open/draft-stone-pce-update-open.md

 Additionally, [RFC5440] describes a Notification Message (PCNtf) containing a NOTIFICATION Object, which a PCEP Speaker may use to notify the other speaker of an event.

-This document proposes a generic mechanism that allows a PCEP Speaker to update previously exchanged Open Message information using a PCNtf Message, known as an Open Refresh.
+This document proposes a generic mechanism that allows a PCEP Speaker(PCC or PCE) to update previously exchanged Open Message information using a PCNtf Message, known as an Open Refresh.
 This approach mitigates the need to terminate the session to modify any exchanged information.

 Note that [draft-ietf-pce-state-sync] also proposes using PCNtf Message to relay PcOpen Messages between PCEs about each PCE's connected peers.
 It is anticipated that [draft-ietf-pce-state-sync] will be defined in parallel, with unique object definitions, as the semantics of a PCEP Speaker exchanging its own information differ from exchanging information related to a connected peer.

 This document describes a generic extension and mechanism to update Open Object content but future documents MAY describe further semantics on a per TLV basis.

-# Conventions and Definitions
+## Requirements Language

 {::boilerplate bcp14-tagged}

+# Terminology

 Open Refresh : The act of modifying content previously exchanged during PCEP Open Message in an ad-hoc manner without terminating the PCEP session.

 Open Refresh Notification message: An Open Refresh notification message is a new type of PCNtf Message ([RFC5440]) containing the  information in the Open message.

 # Operational considerations